 2:40

-Robotics and drones are revolutionizing the way hospitals manage logistics.
+Automating Hospital Logistics: Robotics and Drones in Healthcare Robotics and drones are revolutionizing the way hospitals manage logistics.
 From Automated Guided Vehicles (AGVs) transporting medications and linens to drones delivering blood samples and critical supplies across hospital campuses, automation can significantly boost efficiency and reduce human workload.
 This presentation will discuss current applications, future potential, and considerations for adopting robotic and drone technology in healthcare settings.
-Participants will learn about challenges such as initial costs, integration into existing systems, and regulatory requirements, along with examples of successful implementations
+Participants will learn about challenges such as initial costs, integration into existing systems, and regulatory requirements, along with examples of successful implementations.

 3:10